taoketao/pygame_game1/README.md

     hit CTRL+c while in the terminal.

-Why did I do this:
+Why did I make this?
-  - I have the dream of doing this for a while, but only recently found the motivation, time, and means.
+  - I've had the dream of making this game for a while, but only recently found the motivation, time, and means.
 I personally treated it like a challenge of writing massively scalable code.
+It is inspired primarily by the Pokemon Gameboy Advance games, modern MOBAs, and tactical RTS games.
   - Partway through dev, I got very excited about a backend mechanic I needed.
     In the way that Tensorflow creates a "language" of operations on which a user can build a network and let Tensorflow handle all behind-the-interface